plurb/Aetherwynn-Unstable-Isotopes/Classes/Barbarian/Barbarian Class.md

 ## Exploits
 *1st-level Ability (Barbarian)*

-Also at 1st level, you begin to learn techniques that enhance your martial skill in and out of battle.
+> *You gain savage abilities that help you gore enemies and aid allies in and out of battle.*

 You gain the following Abilities:

 ### Stamina

-> *You have stamina greater than a mere common soldier, which allows you to perform exploits greater than an ordinary warrior.*
+> *You have stamina greater than a mere outcast, which allows you to perform exploits greater than an ordinary warrior.*

 You have a limited well of stamina represented by a number of Stamina Points.
 You can calculate the number of Stamina Points you have as follows: